sweeneychris/TheiaSfM/docs/source/sfm.rst

 reconstruction process.
 This includes options for feature description extraction, feature matching, which SfM pipeline to use, and more.

+.. member:: std::shared_ptr<RandomNumberGenerator> rng

+  If specified, the reconstruction process will use the user-supplied random number generator.
+This allows users to provide a random number generator with a known seed so that the reconstruction process may be deterministic.
+If rng is not supplied, then the seed is initialized based on the time.

 .. member:: int ReconstructionBuilderOptions::num_threads

   DEFAULT: ``1``